ClementNerma/Rave/docs/hybrid.md

 ### Methods

-This part will be pretty simple: methods in classes act like simple lambdas in structures, but they can also access the classes' private attributes and use a few keywords, like `this` which refers to the current class.
+This part will be pretty simple: methods in classes act like simple lambdas in structures, but they can also access the classes' private attributes and use a few specific keywords.

-Note that all attributes and methods of a class (called its _members_) can be accessed only through the `this` keyword or the instance name.
-For example:
+Attributes and methods of a class (called its _members_) can be accessed using the `this` keyword:

 ```sn
 class Superthing {